 5.3 Threat of Circularity

 We said that Shepherd mentions at the beginning of her second book that there might seem to be circularity in her procedure (EASP: Preface).
-The earlier volume argues for CP and CPI and maintains that they regulate all speculative and practical belief.
-The second essay uses these principles to explain the origin of belief in the existence of the external world, and also to justify it.
-This might seem to be circular, but Shepherd maintains it is not.
-She explains that the relation of cause and effect influences the “operations of mind from infancy”; the mind stands ready to deploy causal reasoning, however dimly and latently, on every newly apparent sensation.
-In the course of experience, comparison of accumulated ideas of causes leads to the distinction between inner and outer existence, the belief in the externality of objects perceived by sense.
-She explains that the “justness” of this belief could not be fully established before all sensations whatsoever were shown to be successive effects of various causes:
+The earlier volume argues for the causal principles and maintains that they regulate all speculative and practical belief.
+The second essay uses these principles to explain the origin of belief in the existence of the external world, and then claims this belief is justified.
+This might seem to be circular, as if the assumption that the causal principles have instances in the world were used to prove the existence of the external world which was taken to prove the assumption.
+But Shepherd maintains her procedure is not circular.
+She explains that the “justness” of these beliefs could not be fully established before it was shown that all sensations whatsoever are believed to be successive effects of various causes:

 the relation of cause and effect when fully known and established, affords the only method of proof in our power, for the knowledge of external existence.
 (EASP: xiv–xv)

-This is the business of EASP.
-In other words, the primary natural operations of the mind generate a system of beliefs about the external world which is justified by merits conferred by the system as a whole.
-These are not merits in relation to truth or what is conducive to it.
-The text makes no attempt to provide a reason to think the causal principles which found the system are truths about what exists.
-The veracity of God is not offered as warrant of the truth of CP; indeed, the existence of God is proved by it (EASP: 150; EPEU: 348).
+This is the business of EASP, to show that belief of the causal principles generates a system of beliefs about the external world which is justified by merits conferred on the system as a whole.
+These are not, or need not be, merits in relation to truth.
+The text makes no attempt to provide a reason to think the causal principles which found the system are metaphysically necessary truths about what exists.
+We saw that she does not mean to say that God is bound by it.
+The veracity of God is not offered as warrant of the metaphysical truth of CP; indeed, the existence of God is proved by it (EASP: 150; EPEU: 348).

 This is the justificatory argument as interpreted in this article.
-We assume CP because to do otherwise is to assent to a contradiction arising from the notion of a cause provided by reason.
-This is psychologically impossible but unwarranted, unless what is assumed is a conditional proposition whose antecedent is the relevant notion of a cause.
-We need only this assumption, its logical consequence CPI, and the sensations that arise and perish in consciousness to form beliefs with regard to the continued, external, and independent existence of objects perceived by sense.
-Causal reasoning also provides an accessible reason to assent to these beliefs; so the system comprises existential beliefs that come up to the standard of warrant Shepherd endorses.
-In addition, causal reasoning about the existence of particular objects of various kinds provides opportunity to assemble evidence which makes it highly probable that particular human beings other than ourselves and particulars of various kinds such as apples and fires exist.
+We assume the causal principles are true of whatever suddenly appears to exist; to do otherwise would be to contradict what we are naturally inclined to believe.
+This is psychologically impossible but epistemically unwarranted.
+We need only this natural inclination and the series of sensations arising and perishing in consciousness to form beliefs with regard to the continued, external, and independent existence of objects perceived by sense.
+Causal reasoning provides an accessible reason to assent to these beliefs; so the system comprises existential beliefs that come up to the standard of rationality Shepherd endorses.
+In addition, causal reasoning about the existence of objects of various kinds provides opportunity to assemble evidence which makes it highly probable that human beings other than oneself exist and objects such as apples and fires exist.
 As it happens, the opportunity has been largely realized in our experience so far.
 This enables us to make reasonable predictions about the qualities that things of various kinds will exhibit on the basis of observing only a few of their qualities.
 This has the considerable merit of allowing us to plan and act with reasonable confidence.
 Casual inference also produces and provides reason for belief in an almighty deity and the comforts that brings.
-It seems that these advantages are the justification of our holding beliefs produced by the natural, practically unavoidable assumption of CP and CPI.
-These merits are all the more striking in view of fact that Hume’s theory of belief has none of them and the epistemologies of Reid, Brown, and Stewart lack at least one of them.
+These advantages justify beliefs produced by the natural, practically unavoidable assumption of CP and CPI.
+These advantages are all the more striking in view of fact that Hume’s theory of belief in the external world has none of them and the epistemologies of Reid, Brown, and Stewart lack at least one of them.

 Works by Mary Shepherd